jtr13/gittutorial/GitTutorial.md

-The No Shell (Maybe\*) Git/GitHub Tutorial for R users
+The No-Shell\* Git/GitHub Tutorial for R users using RStudio
 ================
 Joyce Robbins
 2017-11-14

--   no promises
+\* Not exactly, but we'll keep shell commands to an absolute minimum.

 This is a simple barebones tutorial designed to help you first become familiar with GitHub.com, and then get started using a combination of GitHub and Git for code version control, sharing, and collaboration -- three distinct but related enterprises.